flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 ## Recreate the translation templates (`.pot` files)

 Before you can update the translation files for the language you are working on, you need to recreate the translation template files with the latest version of the documentation you just copied.
-This is an intermediate step and you will not be working on these files directly, they are stored in the `./_build/gettext` folder.
+This is an intermediate step as you will not be working on these files directly.
+They are stored in the `./_build/gettext` folder.

 ```shell
 $ cd ./docs